1899–1900 Rangers F.C. season

-The 1899–1900 season is the 26th season of competitive football by Rangers.
+The 1899–1900 season was the 26th season of competitive football for Rangers.

 Overview

 Rangers played a total of 23 competitive matches during the 1899–1900 season.
 They finished top of the Scottish Division One with 15 wins from 18 matches, losing only once to Old Firm rivals Celtic.

 The club again ended the season without the Scottish Cup after losing a semi-final replay to Celtic by 4–0, the original match was drawn 2–2.

 Results

 All results are written with Rangers' score first.